-- .1 Closed Circuit Television (CCTV) inspection and report (also required four weeks prior to end of warranty period) of the wastewater mains, refer to the HRWC Supplementary Standard Specification for CCTV requirements. - .1 Deflection gauge test report (also required four weeks prior to end of warranty period). - .2 Wastewater main vacuum test report test report including Wastewater Service Connections to the property lines.

-- .3 Manholes vacuum test and inspection report. - .4 Completed valve cards. - .5 Operational and maintenance manual for wastewater pumping stations as outlined in Section 4.0 of this specification.
+- .1 Closed Circuit Television (CCTV) inspection and report (also required four weeks prior to end of warranty period) of the wastewater mains, refer to the Supplementary Standard Specifications for CCTV requirements. - .1 Deflection gauge test report (also required four weeks prior to end of warranty period). - .2 Wastewater main vacuum test report test report including Wastewater Service Connections to the property lines. - .3 Manholes vacuum test and inspection report. - .4 Completed valve cards. - .5 Operational and maintenance manual for wastewater pumping stations as outlined in Section 4.0 of these specifications.
 Include any special tools and standard spare parts for pumping station equipment. - .6 A completed Wastewater Pumping Station Inventory Sheet.

-Note: The private portion of all service connections will not be inspected, nor will water meters be issued until the Engineer has accepted the Water, Wastewater and Stormwater Systems and has been advised by Halifax Regional Municipality that all Primary Services have been accepted.
+Note: The private portion of all service connections will not be inspected, nor will water meters be issued until the Engineer has accepted the Water, Wastewater and Stormwater Systems and has been advised by the Municipality that all Primary Services have been accepted.